 The hostess sat us down at a table with a lovely view of Oasis of the Seas docked next to us and handed us our ordering cards.
 We checked whether we wanted bread, what type of salad, and then selected our pasta, sauce, vegetables, and meats on the card and placed them on a counter by the kitchen.
 A waitress brought us water straight away and then came shortly afterward with our salads and bread.

-The caesar salad (the first salad I had ordered the entire the entire cruise, believe it or not) was refreshing and perfectly dressed, and the bread was warm, buttery, and super soft with only a touch of garlic.
+The caesar salad (the first salad I had ordered the entire cruise, believe it or not) was refreshing and perfectly dressed, and the bread was warm, buttery, and super soft with only a touch of garlic.

 I ordered linguini with alfredo sauce and shrimp and mushrooms.
 The pasta was cooked perfectly, and I could tell that it was fresh – not something that had been sitting in the kitchen for an hour or two.
 The sauce tasted great too and was the perfect consistency – not too runny but not thick and clumpy either.
 The shrimp were cooked well but not really seasoned, which I personally would’ve preferred; however, I realize not everyone wants that, which is why they probably only lightly salt them.
 Finally, the mushrooms were also cooked perfectly.